AryaMoghaddam/Muisc-Pal/README.md

 #The Research!
 ![statistic_id253915_favorite-music-genres-in-the-us-2018-by-age](https://user-images.githubusercontent.com/63557848/128608052-11c275d7-cf6c-4d13-a69b-f2edbb0b1ae9.png)

 Studies show that as people get older their overal taste in music changes, while still keeping a sense of the old songs they listen to.
-This is why, you can go back and listen to the tunes you listened too years ago and still enjoy them!
+This is why, you can go back and listen to the tunes you listened to years ago and still enjoy them!

 ![739-17](https://user-images.githubusercontent.com/63557848/128608113-566841f9-9978-43fe-bba8-4f4d0ae64fec.gif)